Rose-ringed parakeet: Great Britain

 There is a burgeoning population of feral parakeets in Great Britain which is centred on suburban London and the Home Counties of South-East England.
 Parakeet numbers have been highest in the south-west of London, although the population has since spread rapidly, and large flocks of birds can be observed in places such as Crystal Palace Park, Battersea Park, Buckhurst Hill, Richmond Park, Wimbledon Common, Greenwich Park, and Hampstead Heath, as well as Surrey and Berkshire.
 Feral parakeets have also been observed in Abbey Wood, Bostall Heath, Bostall Woods and Plumstead Common.
 The winter of 2006 had three separate roosts of about 6000 birds around London.
 They have also established themselves in Kensington Gardens, Hyde Park, and Regent's Park.
-A smaller population occurs around Margate, Broadstairs and Ramsgate, Kent.
+A smaller population occurs in Kent, around Margate, Broadstairs, Ramsgate and Sandwich.
 There is also an established population to the North East of London in Essex at Loughton and Theydon Bois by Epping Forest.
-Elsewhere in Britain, smaller feral populations have become established from time to time throughout the Midlands, Northern England and even as far north as Edinburgh.
+Elsewhere in Britain, smaller feral populations have become established from time to time throughout the Midlands, Northern England, and even as far north as Glasgow and Edinburgh.
 It has been suggested that feral parrots could endanger populations of native British birds, and that the rose-ringed parakeet should be culled as a result, although this is not currently recommended by conservation organisations.
 A major agricultural pest in locations such as India, as of 2011 the rose-ringed parakeet population was growing rapidly, but is generally limited to urban areas in southern England.

 In the United Kingdom and especially within London, parakeets face predation by native birds of prey and owls, including the peregrine falcon (Falco peregrinus), Eurasian hobby (F. subbuteo) and tawny owl (Strix aluco).

-Benelux
+Belgium, the Netherlands, and Luxembourg

-In the Netherlands, the feral population in the four largest urban areas (Amsterdam, Rotterdam, Utrecht and The Hague) was estimated at 20,000 birds in 2021, double the number of birds estimated in 2010.
+In the Netherlands, the feral population in the four largest urban areas (Amsterdam's Vondelpark, Rotterdam, Utrecht and The Hague) was estimated at 20,000 birds in 2021, double the number of birds estimated in 2010.
 There also exists a feral population in Belgium, with as many as 5,000 pairs estimated in Brussels.
 These originate from an original population that was set free in 1974 by the owner of the Meli Zoo and Attraction Park near the Atomium who wanted to make Brussels more colourful.